 In May 2014, the FASB issued Accounting Standards Codification ("ASC") 606, Revenue from contracts with customers.
 The objective of the new revenue standard is to provide a single, comprehensive revenue recognition model for all contracts with customers to improve comparability within industries, across industries, and across capital markets.
 The revenue standard contains principles that an entity will apply to determine the measurement of revenue and timing of when it is recognized.
 The underlying principle is that an entity will recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services, based on a five step model that includes the identification of the contract with the customer and the performance obligations in the contract, determination of the transaction price, allocation of the transaction price to the performance obligations in the contract and recognizing revenue when (or as) the entity satisfies a performance obligation.
 The revenue standard is effective for annual periods beginning on or after December 15, 2017.
-We believe that the adoption of this standard will not have a material impact on its consolidated financial statements.
+We will adopt the standard using the modified retrospective method.